AngadSethi/vue-stream-markdown/docs/feature/termination.md

 ## Acknowledgments

-This project is deeply inspired by [streamdown](https://streamdown.ai/) and the [remend](https://github.com/vercel/streamdown/blob/main/packages/remend/README.md) library.
-Special thanks to the streamdown team for their innovative approach to streaming Markdown rendering and for maintaining remend, which handles the core unterminated block parsing for basic Markdown syntax.
-The foundation they laid has enabled vue-stream-markdown to focus on implementing more aggressive optimizations for enhanced user experience during streaming.
+This project is inspired by [streamdown](https://streamdown.ai/) and the [remend](https://github.com/vercel/streamdown/blob/main/packages/remend/README.md) library for their foundational ideas on streaming Markdown parsing.